ttnesby/ddo/README.md

   - relevant tags

 The global configuration is used by the `resourceGroup` and `containerRegistry` components.
-In addition, it can be reused in `Orchestration configuration` and in Github actions, e.g. federated login.
+In addition, it can be reused in `Orchestration configuration` and in GitHub actions, e.g. federated login.

 ### Resource group configuration
 - `./test/infrastructure/resourceGroup` is the resource group component